 At work, you might feel rejected for professional or social reasons.

-Here are the major fear of rejection symptoms identified by psychologists:
+Here is the major fear of rejection symptoms identified by psychologists:

 - When you feel rejected, you think about how other people see you (and assume they see you negatively).